What are the benefits of cloud computing? Advantages and Disadvantages

 According to global corporate data, more than 90% of Fortune 500 companies rely on cloud or cloud-based tools for at least a portion of their underlying infrastructure.
 In addition, with 10 of 18 industrial sectors, 100% of Fortune 500 companies are cloud-computing reliant.

 Because of this growing necessity for cloud computing and cloud computing providers, varying cloud-based services are evolving.
 Today, the technology industry offers many cloud computing services tailored to a company’s distinctive IT infrastructure, storage space needs, operating systems, and overall budget.
+There are different offerings available in the market, each designed to address specific business needs and use cases.

 Cloud computing options vary widely, from popular providers like IBM Cloud and Google Cloud to private clouds with enhanced security and tailored access management.
 These features ensure the protection of valuable data, demonstrating that the sky is the limit in cloud computing options.